openstack/openstack-manuals/doc/arch-design/source/design-compute/design-compute-cpu.rst

 multiplied.

 As of the Kilo release, key enhancements have been added to the OpenStack code to improve guest performance.
-These improvements allow OpenStack nova to take advantage of greater insight into a Compute host's physical layout and therefore make smarter decisions regarding workload placement.
+These improvements allow the Compute service to take advantage of greater insight into a compute host's physical layout and therefore make smarter decisions regarding workload placement.
 Administrators can use this functionality to enable smarter planning choices for use cases like NFV (Network Function Virtualization) and HPC (High Performance Computing).

-Considering NUMA is important when selecting CPU sizes and types, there are use cases that use NUMA pinning to reserve host cores for OS processes.
-These reduce the available CPU for workloads and protects the OS.
+Considering non-uniform memory access (NUMA) is important when selecting CPU sizes and types, as there are use cases that use NUMA pinning to reserve host cores for operating system processes.
+These reduce the available CPU for workloads and protects the operating system.

 .. tip::